15-year-old girl, 15-year-old boy charged in Bronx stabbing murder

 MOUNT EDEN, Bronx (WABC) -- Two 15-year-olds, a boy and a girl, have been arrested in connection with the deadly stabbing of a young woman in a Bronx apartment building.

-Police say 20-year-old Nyla Bond was found just before 7 p.m. on November 2 inside a building on Macombs Road in the Mount Eden section with a knife wound to the chest.
+Police say 20-year-old Nyla Bond was found just before 7 p.m. on November 2 inside her father's apartment building on Macombs Road in the Mount Eden section with a knife wound to the chest.

 She was rushed to Bronx Lebanon Hospital, where she died.

-The arrests were made Monday night, but the suspects' names are not being released due to their ages.
+The suspects' names are not being released due to their ages, but both are charged with murder and manslaughter.

 Also Read: Community mourns death of 62-year-old man fatally stabbed in the Bronx